Buying your first home can lead to a happily-ever-after or develop into an absolute nightmare if you’re not adequately prepared.

 For young couples in Singapore, two popular housing options are on the table – you could either apply for a BTO (Build-To-Order) flat from HDB or purchase a resale flat on the open market.
 Deciding between the two, however, requires some deliberation, and it is crucial to understand the nitty-gritty details before you buy your first home.

 Young couples making family planning decisions should factor in the waiting time required to collect the keys to a BTO flat, which can take about 2.5 years to 4 years from the date of application.
-If you’re a couple with more urgent housing needs, you may apply for a flat under the Sale of Balance Flats (SBF) or Re-Offer of Flats (ROF) exercise.
+If you’re a couple with more urgent housing needs, you may apply for a flat under the Sale of Balance Flats (SBF) exercise.
 Alternatively, apply for a flat under the open booking of flat online anytime, receive a queue number for flat booking on a first-come-first-served basis, and book a flat as early as the next working day.

 Otherwise, resale flats could be ideal since they are found anywhere in Singapore, and you will be able to consider a variety of flats that are near childcare amenities, your work locations – and most importantly, your parents’ home.
 After HDB has accepted your resale application, you will be able to complete the transaction in about 8 weeks.
 Depending on the condition of the resale flat, renovations can also be kept to a minimum.

 If you are a first-timer flat buyer and need interim housing while waiting for your BTO flat to be completed, you can consider renting a flat under the Parenthood Provisional Housing Scheme (PPHS) – which provides rental flats at a below-market rate.